-My Iced coffee popsicle recipe is uber simple!
+Iced coffee popsicles are uber simple!

 One lump, or two?
-Make your pops just like you’d make your coffee, they’re completely customizable.
+Make your iced coffee popsicles just like you’d make your coffee, they’re completely customizable.
 I like my iced coffee strong, with just a hint of cream and sugar.
 I think a strong brew makes the best iced coffee, because the cold dulls the flavor a bit.
 Set aside some of your morning coffee, add a little cream and a touch of sugar (it is a popsicle, after all) and you are ready to fill your molds.

 These iced coffee popsicles are a simple, chic way to serve after dinner coffee, summer style.